Rounge-lab/GENOMICON-Seq/README.md

 ## Main outputs

-The complete list of the output files made in both amplicon sequencing and WES are presented in the tool manula.
+The complete list of the output files made in both amplicon sequencing and WES are presented in the tool manual.
 Here we outline the most important ones that will enable the mutation tracking.

-### Amplicon sequencing main ouputs
+### Amplicon sequencing main outputs

-For amplicon sequenicng, the output folder should look like this
+For amplicon sequencing, the output folder should look like this

 ```
 Output_data_ampliseq